-2.2 FUNCTIONAL REQUIREMENTS
+2.2 KEY FUNCTIONAL REQUIREMENTS

-The principal functional requirement of the MVTX is to provide precise measurements of tracks back to the collision vertex with a transverse distance of closest approach (DCA) resolution on the order of 25 $\mu$ m or better.
-The MVTX project will be complete when the parameters in Table 1 have been demonstrated and the deliverables in Table 2 are satisfied.
+The principal functional requirement of the MVTX is to provide precise measurements of tracks back to the collision vertex with a transverse distance of closest approach (DCA) resolution on the order of 25 μ m or better.
+The MVTX project will be complete when the parameters (KPPs) in Table 2 have been demonstrated through bench tests and the deliverables in Table 1 are satisfied.
+Installation and integration of these delivered components and parallel activities associated with sPHENIX MIE are not part of this project's scope.